kconner/mess-with-jujutsu/readme.md

 A revset is a revision set.
 A revision is a commit.
 Revsets can be specified in an expression syntax. @ is a basic revset expression indicating the working copy.
 Change IDs and commit hashes are expressions.
 A trailing - is an operator taking the parent of its operand.
 Other operators do things like set intersection and finding all ancestors.
 And there are named functions too. trunk(), for example, looks for a traditionally named remote main branch and defaults to your own root commit.

 - `jj log -r '@ | ancestors(remote_bookmarks().., 2) | trunk()'`: Presents a handy overview of branches.

+- `jj new rev-a rev-b`: Make a merge commit.

+> Just like we'd pass a parent revision to jj new, we can pass multiple parents, and it just works.
+No need for a special command.

+- `jj undo`: Undo the last jj operation.
+Nice!
+Undoing again will just undo the undo though, so:

+- `jj op log`: See a history of jj operations, which have IDs.

+- `jj op restore op-id`: Restore to the state after an operation.